-The Company's Constitution does not permit voting in absentia except only by appointment of proxy.
+The Constitution of the Company does not permit voting in absentia except only by appointment of proxy.
 As the authenticity of shareholders' identity information and other related integrity issues still remain a concern, the Company has decided not to amend its Constitution for the time being to allow voting in absentia by mail or electronic means.